-Between flat sections and mountains, this circular route from Antequera climbs up to the spectacular El Torcal and explores one of the most unique landscapes in the province.
-Demanding climbs, technical descents and a truly distinctive natural setting in the heart of Andalusia.
-A full day of cycling with character.
+Covering both flat stretches and mountain roads, this circular route from Antequera climbs up to the spectacular El Torcal and explores one of the most unique landscapes in the province.

-The route starts in Antequera, one of the most historic towns in the province, and soon leaves the flatter roads behind to take on the climb to El Torcal.
 It is a steady and demanding ascent, where the landscape gradually changes until it enters a limestone setting unlike anywhere else in Europe.

+and soon leaves the flatter roads behind to take on the climb to El Torcal.
+It is a

-A short but intense route, ideal for riders looking for a compact challenge and a direct connection with one of the most spectacular natural areas in Andalusia.
+A short but intense route, ideal for riders looking for a compact challenge and a

 Antequera is known as the “heart of Andalusia” because of its strategic location at the crossroads between Seville, Granada, Córdoba and Málaga.
 Its history dates back to prehistoric times, as shown by the Dolmens of Antequera, which have been declared a UNESCO World Heritage Site.